kazuki0924/my-learning-resources/my-shortcut-cheatsheet.md

 - Extend text selection to the beginning of the current word, then to the beginning of the following word if pressed again
   `⌥` `⇧` `←`

-- Extend text selection to the end of the current word, then to the end of the following word if pressed again .
+- Extend text selection to the end of the current word, then to the end of the following word if pressed again.
   `⌥` `⇧` `→`

 - Move to the beginning of the line or paragraph